rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 - Goals and requirements of your organization/task
 - The nature of your data and usage pattern
-- COnstraint on resources
+- Constraint on resources

 **Design backup strategy**

-- Full disk backup vs. partial - Are changes likely to occur in only a small part of the databsae or in a large part of the database?
+- Full disk backup vs. partial - Are changes likely to occur in only a small part of the database or in a large part of the database?
 - How frequently data changes
   - If frequent: use differential backup that captures only the changes since the last full database backup
 - Space requirement of the backups depending on the resource